-Cardboard Paper Rolls
+Use Cardboard Paper Rolls to Make a Game

-This tip came from a veteran kitten foster mom: Toss a couple plastic drinking straws out for your cat to bat, chew, chase and pounce.
+This DIY cat toy idea came from a veteran kitten foster mom: Toss a couple plastic drinking straws out for your cat to bat, chew, chase and pounce.
 Keep an eye on the straws, though.
 Tiny chunks of plastic (depending on the thickness of the straw) can break off easily.
 Replace the straws when the plastic loses integrity.
 One warning: If you use the paper straws available at dollar stores, consider them a one-time use for your cat.
 The paper deteriorates too quickly to last more than one play session.

 Despite the time-worn image of a cat batting around a ball of yarn, skip the skein.
 Cats can swallow the long threads and cause significant bowel obstructions that require expensive surgery.
 The same holds for any string-like plaything: ribbon, thread, hair ties, rubber bands and so on.
 Also, while cats love to jump in and out of bags and boxes, remove any handles on paper bags and recycle boxes that have handles punched into the side—your cat’s cute little face can get stuck!

 Whatever DIY cat toy you choose to make, monitor your cat's interaction with these toys, and remove any small, torn, shredded or broken pieces.